gioh-mkv/obsidian-storyteller-suite/README.md

 Note: In One Story Mode, the dashboard’s “New story” button is hidden for consistency.
 In normal mode, multi-story management works as before.

+## Privacy & Images

+- Remote images (http/https) are blocked by default in dashboard/gallery rendering.
+Toggle this via Settings → Storyteller Suite → "Allow remote images".
+- Import images into your vault (e.g., the configured Gallery upload folder) to avoid external requests and ensure portability.

 ## Funding / Support